- How long does the average trial last?

 Second, participation in a clinical trial helps manufacturers make informed decisions about whether to pursue getting a particular drug approved by the Food & Drug Administration (FDA).
 In the best-case scenarios, these data can help get a new medication approved by the FDA, and ultimately continue the industry’s efforts in developing medications that are safer, more effective, and work faster than any before them.

-A clinical trial is the investigation of a new medication for the treatment of a disease.
-The work might be sponsored by a pharmaceutical or biotechnology company, government or a private foundation.
-The purpose of these studies is to find out whether a medication is safe to use and effective against various diseases or medical conditions.
-In order to study the medication, several questions need to be answered first.
-For example, what patient population or disease is the drug meant to treat?
+A clinical trial is the investigation of a new treatment for a disease.
+The work might be sponsored by a pharmaceutical or biotechnology company, government, university, or a private foundation.
+The purpose of these studies is to find out whether a new treatment or medical technology (such as imaging or medical devices) is safe to use and effective for various diseases or medical conditions.
+In order to study the treatment, several questions need to be answered first.
+For example, what patient population or disease is a drug likely to be effective in?
 What criteria should be used for accepting participants into the study?
 What general and disease-specific information are the study doctors going to obtain?

 Essentially, once these and other important study questions are answered, the study doctors (investigators) are chosen, the regulatory documents are approved and the study is ready to begin.